SLaks/racer/README.md

 ##Bug fixes
+ - Docs that are already in the model and are fetched again by queries will not corrupt count queries
  - Private sets after public sets will no longer make fetches hang (see [#129](https://github.com/codeparty/racer/issues/129))

  - Failed model writes without callbacks will now throw the original exception.